parsingphase/batbox/docs/RUNNING-LOCALLY.md

 What you've built above is exactly the environment that the code is developed in - with one exception.
 The default server for the above environment doesn't reload the code when you edit it, so you won't see any changes as you edit files.
-Instructions on how to run the development server locally will follow shortly.
+Instructions on how to run the development server locally can be found in [RUNNING-DEVELOPMENT.md].